vvolfster/shrimpVueComponents/src/input/autoform/docs.md

 fields: {
     myFieldName1: {
 	    type: <one of available components, default or custom installed>,
-	    validateFn: <function that is passed the value of this object>
+	    validateFn: <function that is passed the value of this object, value of the entire form>
 	    when: <function that is passed the entire form>
 	    title: <string> or <function that is passed the entire form, value of this field>
 	    options: <object> or <function that is passed the entire form, value of this field>
     },
     myFieldName2: {
 	    type: <one of available components, default or custom installed>,
-	    validateFn: <function that is passed the value of this object>
+	    validateFn: <function that is passed the value of this object, value of this entire form>
 	    when: <function that is passed the entire form>
 	    title: <string> or <function that is passed the entire form, value of this field>
 	    options: <object> or <function that is passed the entire form, value of this field>